Humboldt-WI/blog/content/research/Manual.md

 Exporting the Jupyter Notebook into Gist involves following steps:

-* 1.Download the ipynb file
+1. Download the ipynb file
-* 2.Open it with a text editor
+2. Open it with a text editor
-* 3.Copy the content
+3. Copy the content
-* 4.Paste the content into Gist (remember to include the .ipynb extension in the filename)
+4. Paste the content into Gist (remember to include the .ipynb extension in the filename)

 You also can use ``the Unofficial Jupyter Notebook Extensions`` to create Gist automatically.
 <br>